reidmv/puppet-environments/README.md

 # Puppet Environments repo #

 This repository contains Puppet environment definitions, one per Yaml file.
+The `environments.yaml` file at the root configures where to read definitions from, and also configures dynamic environments to define based on branches in source code.

-Each definition includes:
+Each environment Yaml definition includes:

 * The base environment content—source and version of Puppet code from a control repository, deployed to the basedir of the environment.